brianmuturi2/Node-natours/README.md

 * Authentication with JWT
 * Authorization (user roles)
 * Sending emails with mailtrap and sendgrid
 * Server side website rendering with pug (still in progress)
+* Gitlab CI/CD

 <p align="right">(<a href="#top">back to top</a>)</p>